 Although it’s still somewhat of a mystery to scientists, the period around the spring (or ‘vernal’) equinox is often considered the real peak of annual northern lights activity.
 Although there is never any certainty of seeing the aurora, traditionally, auroral activity is strong in the weeks around an equinox.
-The spring equinox is on 20th March and, as we’re still in the ‘Solar Maximum’, there’s still potential to see glory in the skies in February and especially in March.
+The spring equinox occurs on 19-21 March each year and offers great potential to witness the ethereal northern lights.

 Why should I travel to see the Northern Lights in March?

 As well as increasingly mild average temperatures, the ‘Kaamos’ (polar night) is over and the regions have longer hours of daylight.
 More light means more time to take part in the many activities offered in these northern regions.